downplay/downright/README.md

 <img src="docs/coverImage.png" width="359" title="What it looks like">

-## Latest version: 0.7.0
+## Latest version: 0.7.1

+Latest:

-Latest: Removed dependency on `react-router-dom`. *Breaking change*.
+- Removed dependency on `react-router-dom`. *Breaking change*.
 See changelog and docs for more details.
+- *Breaking:* CSS structure changed to fix elements overwriting the parent item template.
+To target items of a particular element kind it's now `.item-label` instead of `.item.label`.
+Will only affect customised themes.

 ### About this version